epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-22-docker-debian-apt.markdown

 ![Docker APT: Show][image-ss-apt-show]{: .img-responsive }

-This <code>show</code> wil grab all package with respected pattern.
+This <code>show</code> will grab all package with respected pattern.
 You can narrow the result using regular expression.

 {% highlight bash %}